Ceramic Dictionary

 d) With the wheel turning, form the basic shape using your fingers.

-e) With the first finger of the right hand push the outer edge down and support underneath with the fingers of the left-hand.
+e) With the first finger of the right hand push the outer edge down and support underneath with the fingers of the lefthand.

 f) The lid with the knob finished.

-KNOB OPEN – Attaching
+KNOB – Attaching and opening.

-k) Scratch the part on the lid and knob that are going to be joined, cover them with slip, push them together, then smooth off and seal up the joint.
+b) Scratch the part on the lid and knob that are going to be joined, cover them with slip, push them together, then smooth off and seal up the joint.

-l) Turn the wheel and with your finger start making an open space in the center.
+c) Turn the wheel and with your finger start making an open space in the center.

-n) Put a large needle through the wall, at the height you want the wall to be.
+e) Put a large needle through the wall, at the height you want the wall to be.
 Holding it very steadily, turn the wheel until the two ends meet and the piece is completely separated

 ca: RECOLLIT O RETIRAT